arnavk377/BARNProject/ben.md

     Lng: 48
     Fd: 38
     Fum: 1</td>
-    <td> - Was an undrafted free agent in the 2019 draft and was signed by the Patriots
+    <td> -Was an undrafted free agent in the 2019 draft and was signed by the Patriots
-    - Went to college at NC State for 3 years before declaring to the NFL draft
-    - Committed to NC State to play quarterback before switching to wide receiver</td>
+    -Went to college at NC State for 3 years before declaring to the NFL draft -Committed to NC State to play quarterback before switching to wide receiver</td>
   </tr>
   <tr>
     <td>Luke</td>